München-Nürnberg-Express: Service

 The München-Nürnberg-Express has been in service since December 10, 2006.
-Between Ingolstadt and Nuremberg, the service uses the Ingolstadt-Nuremberg high-speed rail line.
+Between Ingolstadt and Nuremberg, the service uses the Nuremberg–Ingolstadt high-speed railway and continues to Munich on the Munich–Treuchtlingen railway.

 As of 2007, the München-Nürnberg-Express is the only regional service to use a German high-speed line in its full length.

 The service currently calls at the following stops: